Drik0y/Cyclistic-Case-Study/README.md

 ## SHARE

-Now that we have the necessary data tables, we will now import them through an online tool called [**Tableau**](https://public.tableau.com/app/discover) for visualization to effectively communicate the patterns and insights we found.
+Now that we have the necessary data tables, we will now import them through an visualization online tool called [**Tableau**](https://public.tableau.com/app/discover) to effectively communicate the patterns and insights we found.

-The data analysis question is: How annual members and casual riders use Cyclistic bikes differently?
+This phase will be critical in answering our business question: **How annual members and casual riders use Cyclistic bikes differently?**

 ### Number of Trips per Bike Type
 ![Dashboard 1 (1)](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/595ec548-52ed-4b33-9244-b0843c11306e)

+As we can see to the chart above, members use the bike-sharing service more often than casual users with 64% of the total trips are coming from them.
+The most used type of bike are classic bikes, followed by electric bikes.
+While docked bikes are the least used bikes which only constitutes 1.07% of the total trips.
+This could be due to the availability of docked bikes, whatever the case is, this is one of the limitation we have in our data: *there is no data as to how many bikes are availble for each type of bike.*

 ### Number of Trips per Month and per Day
 ![Dashboard 2](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/5a7de56b-af5e-45a7-b298-7d0d1d4a07ad)